getmoto/moto/README.md

 *    SES (@mock_ses) - core done
 *    SQS (@mock_sqs) - core done

+### Another Example

-For example, imagine you have a function that you use to launch new ec2 instances:
+Imagine you have a function that you use to launch new ec2 instances:

 ```python
 import boto